Farratto/WalkThisWay/README.md

 ### Change Log

+* v2.6.0: Now supporting SPEED effects and movement limitation for all rulesets based on DnD or PF
 * v2.5.3: Renewed support for Exhausted extension.
 Cut the cord on Step Counter.
 * v2.5.2: FIXED: introduced error when encountering creatures with no speed
 * v2.5.1: FIXED: Base Speed on PC charsheet not displaying correctly in some instances.